AishaBu/AishaBu/README.md

 ## Hi there 👋

 My name is Aisha, I am an aspiring Software Developer.
-I am currently learning languages geared toward Frontend Development such as HTML, CSS, JavaScript, and React.
+I am currently learning languages geared toward Frontend Development such as HTML5,CSS3, and JavaScript.
 I am looking to expand my knowledge toward Full Stack Development with the MERN Stack.

 * You can find my current projects [here](https://github.com/AishaBu?tab=repositories).

 * I am currently working on a map visualization project<br>
-using ReactJS, StyledComponents, and ThreeJs.
+using HTML5, CSS3, JavaScript, and ThreeJs.

 * You can reach me at aisha.busari@gmail.com.